 Six equal stripes in six skin tones representing the spectrum of humanity across borders and beyond nationalities, because like James Baldwin, I believe that Whiteness is a myth and superiority is a disease, a complex, an affliction.

-Before coming to America, many people considered “white” today were associated with their geographic origin, Irish, Italian, Polish, Hungarian, Russian, etc. Now they’re just on the other side of Black, not-Black.
+Before coming to America, many people considered “white” today were associated with their geographic origin, Irish, Italian, Polish, Hungarian, Russian, etc. Now they’re just on the other side of Black; seeing value in being not-Black.

 Even when I was a kid, I questioned the construct of Blackness and Whiteness.
-I might have been too literal, referring to how white sugar was and how black my hair, nothing like anyone’s skin tone but I was also rejecting my mother’s insistence that she was better than my dad because she was light, and he was not.
+I might have been too literal, referring to how white was the color of sugar cubes, black was my hair color, nothing like anyone’s skin tone that I wanted to draw, but I was also rejecting my mother’s insistence that she was better than my dad because she was light, and he was not.

 I’m not putting blinders on—the killing must stop and we need accountability from world leaders who have failed us for many decades, centuries in fact, in the US, in Iran, in Israel, in Palestine and beyond.
-I just need to believe that unity and equity are possible, that most of us are leaning towards these principles for all people, as if the health of our home planet depends on it.
-As if at the core, we are all part of one species, which in fact, we are.
-We are one.
+I just need to believe that unity and equity are possible, that most of us are leaning towards these principles for all people, especially as the human workforce is being described as a tax on corporations, in position to replace most of our livelihoods and save on our salaries by “hiring AI”.
+The health of our species on Earth depends on coming together, signaling to each other where the safe spaces are, and where we stand, with humanity, nature, I hope.
+Together.

 For me this is personal, but it’s also here for everyone.
 I’m a humanist and reject all caste systems of oppression.
 I don’t think I’m the only one. in fact I know I’m not.